ajrulez/reminder/README.md

     @Override
     public void onCreateView(LayoutInflater inflater, ViewGroup container, Bundle savedInstanceState) {
         ...
-        //This call results in either a call to onSnapshotAvailable() or onSnapshotNotFound() Reminder.remind(this);
+        // This call results in either a call to onSnapshotAvailable() or onSnapshotNotFound().
+        Reminder.remind(this);
     }

     @Override
     public String remindableId() {
-        //return something that identifies this item
+        // return something that identifies this item.
     }

     @Override
     public void onStop() {
-        //as this is not an Activity, an explicit call to Reminder.save(this) must be made Reminder.save(this);
+        // Since this is not an Activity, an explicit call to Reminder.save(this) must be made.
+        Reminder.save(this);
         super.onStop();
     }

     @Override
     public void saveSnapshot(ReminderBundle snapshot) {
-        //same as before
+        // Same as before.
     }

     @Override
     public void onSnapshotAvailable(ReminderBundle snapshot) {
-        //same as before
+        // Same as before.
     }

     @Override
     public void onSnapshotNotFound() {
-        //same as before
+        // Same as before.
     }
 }